Advocacy for Lesbian Gay Bisexual and Transgender (LGBT) Communities Clinic

-The Advocacy for LGBT Communities Clinic at Cornell Law School, offered for the first time in the spring semester of 2012, is one of the only law school clinics in the country dedicated to combating discrimination on the basis of sexual orientation and gender identity.
+The Advocacy for LGBT Communities Clinic (LGBT Clinic) at Cornell Law School is one of the only law school clinics in the country dedicated to serving members of the LGBT community.
 Students in the clinic have an extraordinary opportunity to contribute to the struggle for LGBT equality by representing individual people in a variety of legal matters and undertaking advocacy projects in conjunction with LGBT organizations.

 Students have the opportunity to handle all phases of the representation: interviewing and counseling clients; securing any necessary expert witnesses; researching and writing all briefs and motions filed; and appearing on the client's behalf at any scheduled court hearings.

 Students also undertake advocacy projects in conjunction with non-profit organizations working to advance LGBT equality.
-Advocacy projects on the docket may include:
+Prior projects have included: